slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Any sufficiently advanced technology is indistinguishable from magic."
 -- Arthur C. Clarke [1917]*

+> *"I’ve finally learned what «upward compatible» means.
+It means we get to keep all our old mistakes."
+-- Dennie van Tassel [1939]*

 > *"Real mathematicians understand completeness, real philosophers understand incompleteness, the rest don’t formally understand anything."
 -- Nassim Taleb [1960]*